smartcontractkit/chainlink-testing-framework/framework/examples/myproject/README.md

 [![Resiliency](https://img.shields.io/badge/Level_4-Resiliency-blue?branch=maturity-model&job=TestSmoke)](https://github.com/smartcontractkit/chainlink-testing-framework/actions/workflows/framework-golden-tests.yml)
 [![Scalability](https://img.shields.io/badge/Level_5-Scalability-blue?branch=maturity-model&job=TestSmoke)](https://github.com/smartcontractkit/chainlink-testing-framework/actions/workflows/framework-golden-tests.yml)

+## Level 0

+The team creates and maintains a high-level test plan outlining the components involved and test cases in any format.

+If the team decides on minimal or no manual testing and the project is trivial, they can consolidate all test cases into `go test` cases, outline the required implementations and commit templates up front.

+The team identifies potential integration points with third-party software, blockchain, and external services and document any testing limitations.

+If new components are required, the team implements them following this guide: [Developing Components](https://smartcontractkit.github.io/chainlink-testing-framework/developing/developing_components.html).

 ## Level 1
 The team maintains a system-level smoke test where all components are deployed using `docker`.

 All on-chain changes are done through [chainlink-deployments](https://github.com/smartcontractkit/chainlink-deployments).

-The test is readable, and the README clearly explains its purpose.
+The test is readable, and the README clearly explains what is tested.

-The test is reliable and stable when run with a `-count 30`.
+The test is stable when run with a `-count 10`.

 If your project includes multiple use cases and functionality suitable for end-to-end testing, you can add additional tests at this level.